A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Truth Discretization

 \section{Truth Discretization}

-In this {Section} we firstly pursue a numerical method for the solution of an OCP: a discretization of the optimality sistem \eqref{Opt-lin_system} will be given following an \textit{one shot} or \textit{all-at-once approach} \cite{hinze2008hierarchical,stoll2010all, STOLL2013498}.
-Secondly, we will consider SUPG stabilization for Advection-Dominated equations in case of high Péclet number.
-An \textit{optimize-then-discretize} approach is followed, i.e.\ at first we derive optimality conditions as system \eqref{Opt-lin_system} and then we discretize it.
-Therefore, we obtain a discretized system:
+{In this {Section} we present the involved discretization procedure.
+First, we will consider SUPG stabilization for Advection-Dominated equations in case of high Péclet number.
+Then, an \textit{optimize-then-discretize} approach is followed, i.e.\ at first we derive optimality conditions for the stabilized PDE as system \eqref{Opt-lin_system} and then we discretize it following an \textit{one shot} or \textit{all-at-once approach} \cite{hinze2008hierarchical,stoll2010all, STOLL2013498}. }